Shreyas-ITB/waveshareups/README.md

 # waveshareupsbattery
 Waveshare UPS Hat (C) for Raspberry PI Zero Plugin

-A plugin for a battery display in percentage
+A pwnagotchi plugin for a battery display in percentage

 UPS HAT FROM WAVESHARE:
 https://www.waveshare.com/ups-hat-c.htm